dydxprotocol/v4-documentation/pages/validators/cosmovisor.md

 ## How to run

 `cosmovisor` is simply a thin wrapper around Cosmos applications.
-Use the following command to start a testnet validator using `cosmovisor` .
+Use the following command to start a validator using `cosmovisor` .

 ```bash
 cosmovisor run arg1 arg2 arg3 ...